- Handling and responding to complaints can be stressful.

 This added stress can have significant consequences, and sickness rates among healthcare workers are regularly reported to be much higher than in other areas of the economy.
 For example, a 2017 survey found that one in 10 GPs took time off work in the previous 12 months because of stress or burnout, with a further 22% fearing they would do so over the following next year.

-As well as affecting doctors' own health, stress factors can affect their clinical judgment and ability to deliver safe, effective care to patients.
+As well as affecting doctors' own health, stress factors can affect their clinical judgement and ability to deliver safe, effective care to patients.

 In our experience, it's not unusual for one incident to lead to several separate investigations.
 We call this multiple jeopardy.
 This can be particularly stressful for the doctor concerned as the different investigations can take much longer to complete than just one.